 – Explore videos and articles (below) and discuss what it means to be a global citizen

-– Learn more about immigrant and refugee issues via Welcoming Center for New Pennsylvanians, the Mayor’s Office of Multicultural and Immigrant Affairs and Mercy Corps.
+– Learn more about immigrant and refugee issues via Welcoming Center for New Pennsylvanians (local) and Mercy Corps (global).

 – Have your school/your neighborhood/your kids get involved in the global Peace Crane Project Exchange